nietras/nietras.github.io/_posts/2021-08-03-reviving-cntk-with-cuda-11.4.md

 and has not yet been resolved.

 That's all.
-If you end up using any of the above releases and encounter any issues feel free to create a pull request on my branch and I can do a new release at some point.
+If you end up using any of the above releases and encounter any issues feel free to create a pull request to my fork and I can do a new release at some point.